 - The engineers also redesigned the disc drive mechanism brackets and the chassis to eliminate vibration, the great enemy of disc players, and achieve ultra-vibration-resistant performance.

-- The DCD-2500NE’s disc drive design contains reference-class Advanced S.V.H.
+- The DCD-2500NE?s disc drive design contains a reference-class Advanced S.V.H.
 (Suppress Vibration Hybrid) Mechanism.
 The circuitry that controls the pickup and decodes the signals read from the disc has been newly developed.

 - Signal paths have been shortened to an absolute minimum and circuits have been miniaturized to ensure that excess current or noise will not occur.

 - The various parts of the mechanism have been made with different materials such as a combination of stainless and copper plating for the top panel to strengthen rigidity, diecast aluminum for the disc tray, and 2mm thick steel for the mechanism brackets.